kalinchuk/esp32_pulse_meter/README.md

 # ESP32 Pulse Water Meter

 The following schematic and YAML are for building and configuring a pulse water meter reader using an ESP32 board and [ESPHome](https://esphome.io/).
+Watch the build on [YouTube](https://youtu.be/UIU_M9MApd0).

 ## Schematic
 The schematic is using the ESP32-WROOM DevKitC board since it contains an external antenna connection.